ledesmablt/spotify-cli/README.md

 Volume set to 100%
 ```

 You can also manage multiple devices.
-*Note: Some operations may not be supported on certain devices.*
 ```
 ❯ spotify devices -v
   LENOVO - Computer